Your basket is currently empty!

 We see from the opening verse, that one of the rewards of trusting in the Lord is mounting up with wings as eagles, running and not getting tired… This speaks of supernatural strength.
 How can a human run and not be tired?
 That’s because they are not running on their own but are helped by God.
 Their strength is renewed; they are refreshed as they continue to put their trust in the Lord.

-Our trust in the Lord is boosted when we look at His track record in the bible and our own lives.
-When we remember these things, it boosts our faith or trust in Him.
-Aside from the scriptures, what are those times He came through for you and the testimonies of others?
-Do you simply forget them?
 Perhaps Abraham’s biggest test was when God asked him to sacrifice his son.
 But this test didn’t come before a previous track record of God proving His faithfulness in Abraham’s life.
 Hebrews 11:19 says “Abraham reasoned that God could even raise the dead…” and the previous verse 11:18, suggests why Abraham reasoned like this.
 It says, “even though God had said to him, “It is through Isaac that your offspring will be reckoned.”.
-So, expanding on that, you see Abraham believed God could raise Isaac from death because He had seen God as faithful by this time.
-So, Abraham reasoned: Since God has kept His promise of giving me a child, God will keep His promise of giving me descendants through Isaac.
-But since God is asking me to sacrifice this same Isaac now, it means that God will surely bring him back to life to fulfil His promise to me.
+So, in essence, you see Abraham easily believed God could raise Isaac from death because He had seen God’s track record of faithfulness, by this time.
+So, in other words, Abraham reasoned something like this: “Since God has kept His promise of giving me a child, God will keep His promise of giving me descendants through Isaac.
+But since God is asking me to sacrifice this same Isaac now, it means that God will surely bring him back to life to fulfil His promise to me.”

 Prayer Point: